SSR 03- 2p

 When longitudinal treatment records document persistent limiting pain in an area where

-in time following the precipitating injury, disability adjudicators can reliably determine
+the date of the precipitating injury, disability adjudicators can reliably determine

 that RSDS/CRPS is present and constitutes a medically determinable impairment.
 It